OSSOS/SurveySimulator/README.md

 will be.
-Characterizations include the observing dates and pointing locations of the discovery observations along with an accurate estimate of the detection efficiency as a function of apparent magnitude in the filter of the survey and an object's rate of motion on the sky at the time of each potentail observation.
+Characterizations include the observing dates and pointing locations of the discovery observations along with an accurate estimate of the detection efficiency as a function of apparent magnitude in the filter of the survey, and an object's rate of motion on the sky at the time of each potentail observation.

 ### The Simulation Process
-The OSSOS SurveySimulator _draws_ objects from a _model_ and computes if the model object would have been detected by the survey(s) defined by the survey configuration files.
+The OSSOS SurveySimulator _draws_ objects from a _model_ and computes if the _model_ object is detected by the survey(s) defined by the survey configuration files.
 Using the survey configuration settings the Simulator computes if the model object is inside one of the imaged fields, bright enough to be detected,